Kalevala House

-The construction of his own house had been part of the Kalevala Society's plans since its establishment in 1911.
-The project was driven especially by the sculptor Alpo Sailo, one of the founding members.
-The painter Akseli Gallen-Kallela, one of the club's influencers, instead became an opponent of the house project soon after Saarinen's drawings were completed, possibly because he feared it would compete for funding with his own major project, the Greater Kalevala (Suur-Kalevala).
-Soon, the majority of the club's board also turned against an expensive project.
-The requirement to build one's own house was not removed from the rules of the Kalevala Society until the early 2000s.
+The construction of its own house had been part of the Kalevala Society's plans since its establishment in 1911.
+The project was driven especially by the sculptor Alpo Sailo, one of the society's founding members.
+In 1921, architect Eliel Saarinen drafted grand plans for the Kalevala House.
+However, the painter Akseli Gallen-Kallela, a key figure in the society, began to oppose the project after Saarinen's drawings were completed, possibly fearing it would compete for funding with his own major project, the Greater Kalevala (Suur-Kalevala).
+Before long, the majority of the society's board also turned against the expensive project.
+The requirement to build the society's own house remained in its rules until the early 2000s.